Winter Gardening With Soilless Media

 Winter Growing Tips For Aquaponics

 - Keep fish tank water in a comfortable range to keep your fish happy.
-This often means using a water heater to boost the water temperature up.
+This often means using a water heater to boost the water temperature up or insulating with a barrier.

 - If the fish are eating less, your plants will be receiving fewer nutrients.
 Boost the growth of your plants with organic nutrients.
-Bloom Yellow Bottles has some excellent boosters which are tried and proven in Aquaponics.
-Basic seaweed powders and liquids may help with micronutrients, but they won’t boost the growth of the plants.
+Bloom Yellow Bottles have some excellent boosters which are tried and proven in Aquaponics, try these in a foliar spray first to avoid changing the water chemistry too much.
+Basic seaweed powders and liquids may help with micronutrients, but they won’t boost the growth of the plants like NPK fertilisers will.

-Don’t take it for granted that your system will thrive regardless of the temperature – plants are like humans and need some extra TLC when the temperatures drop.
+Don’t take for granted that your system will thrive regardless of the temperature – plants and fish, like humans, need some extra TLC when temperatures drop and keeping some easy to change parameters in control can help your garden continue to thrive during winter.